hopsparser/hopsparser/README.md

 In that case, you can run the smoketests with `tox` to ensure that everything works on your end.

-Alternatively (but not recommended), you can also clone this repo, install the dependencies listed in `setup.cfg` and call `python -m npdependency.graph_parser` directly from the root of the repo.

 ## Parsing task

 The parsing task (or prediction task) assumes you have an already trained model in the directory